framps/raspiBackupDoc/en/src/function-overview.md

     Unsupported e-mail clients can be integrated using an e-mail plug-in.

   - Simple update of *raspiBackup* to the current version

   - Simple distribution of new script versions to a larger number of hosts

   - All boot modes are supported

       1. boot from a USB device or SSD (USB boot mode): Both partitions are located on a USB device.
-Supported by the newer Raspberries from model 3B supported
+Supported by the newer Raspberries since model 3B
       2. boot from the SD card: Both partitions are on the SD card (every model)
       3. mixed mode: Boot from the SD card and use of the root partition